Atelocollagen IOC medicine

 4. Innovative applications of atelocollagen

-natural tissues.
-Atelocollagen is also considered as an effective carrier of therapeutics, as described in detail in the work of Wysocki and colleagues from 2007, where their potential use in gene therapy and drug delivery was investigated.
-Atelocollagen, thanks to its unique properties such as low immunogenicity, stability at various temperatures and the ability to form stable complexes with proteins and nucleic acids, can effectively protect therapeutic molecules in the body and release them in a controlled manner.
+The development of biomaterial technology opens up new possibilities for the use of atelocollagen.
+Its application is currently expanding to tissue engineering, where it supports the reconstruction of large tissue defects.
+Atelocollagen is also being studied in the context of creating bioartificial organs, such as blood vessels or skin, where its properties are used to create structures resembling natural tissues.
+Atelocollagen is also being considered as an effective carrier of therapeutics, as described in detail in the work of Wysocki et al. in 2007, where its potential use in gene therapy and drug delivery was studied.
+Atelocollagen, thanks to its unique properties such as low immunogenicity, stability at different temperatures and the ability to form stable complexes with proteins and nucleic acids, can effectively protect therapeutic molecules in the body and release them in a controlled manner.
 The authors indicate that atelocollagen can serve as a safe and effective carrier for antisense therapy, RNAi and other therapeutic strategies that require precise delivery of molecular factors to target cells.
-These applications include the treatment of hereditary diseases, cancers and other pathological conditions, which makes atelocollagen a promising material in modern regenerative and molecular medicine.
-The results of Wysocki and colleagues' research could significantly contribute to the development of more effective and safer treatments, especially in gene therapy and drug delivery.
+These applications include the treatment of hereditary diseases, cancers, and other pathological conditions, making atelocollagen a promising material in modern regenerative and molecular medicine.
+The results of the research by Wysocki and colleagues may significantly contribute to the development of more effective and safer treatments, especially in gene therapy and drug delivery.

 5. The future of atelocollagen in medicine